Explaining Play-to-Earn Crypto Games' Business Model in Simple Words

 Play-to-earn games are the most recent business model introduced in the gaming industry, rewarding players for playing or participating in in-game activities with real-world money, such as fiat, tradeable tokens, or a cryptocurrency.

-While there are several p2e games in the traditional gaming world, popular play-to-earn crypto games like Axie Infinity, Decentraland, Sandbox, Gods Unchained, etc are blowing up in the web3 space.
+While there are several p2e games in the traditional gaming world, popular play-to-earn crypto games like Axie Infinity, Decentraland, Sandbox, Gods Unchained, Wolves of Rome, etc are blowing up in the web3 space.

 Play-and-earn games, like play-to-earn games, is a new business model in which players' primary focus is on playing and enjoying the game, with earning as an outcome of putting in time and effort while grinding in-game.
 The primary purpose of play-and-earn games is for users to enjoy themselves while earning money through healthy in-game economics and blockchain technology.